mommylocs/GroceriesApp-ahenmy/README.md

 # Groceries Server and App
-This is a basic app to create a Grocery List
+This is a basic Ionic app that creates a Grocery List

 ### How to run?
 1. Unzip file